TanStack/table/docs/api/features/expanding.md

 ## State

-Grouping state is stored on the table using the following shape:
+Expanding state is stored on the table using the following shape:

 ```tsx
 export type ExpandedState = true | Record<string, boolean>